jingjuanh/jingjuanh.github.io/content/authors/admin/_index.md

     date_start: 202-01-01
     date_end: ''
     summary: |
+      Responsibilities include:
-      **I have offered one-on-one sessions to assist over 20 students in navigating their academic paths!**
+      - **I have offered one-on-one sessions to assist over 20 students in navigating their academic paths!**
       - Help students set realistic academic goals, choose suitable courses, and develop effective study strategies to improve their performance.
       - Actively listen to students' concerns and provide personalized advice to address individual academic challenges, fostering their academic growth and confidence.
   - position: Member of External Relations Department